Michelle F. Moseley Counseling

 Mental/Emotional Effects

 Your mental and emotional well-being are also affected by those “too much” messages.
-You may constantly question your right to show up, to take part in things, believing your true self is not enough.
-You may be dealing with anxiety – analyzing every interaction, constant worrying about many different things, fear of how others might view you.
-You may find yourself avoiding social interactions due the fear surrounding being “too much.”
+You may constantly question your right to show up, to take part in things, to combat the belief that your true self is not enough.
+You may be dealing with anxiety – analyzing every interaction, constantly worrying about many different things, fearing how others might view you.
+You may find yourself avoiding social interactions due to the fear surrounding being “too much.”
 Sadness and depression can also be the result of continually questioning if who you are is enough to be welcome and wanted in a space.

 You may even describe yourself as numb, not really able to identify how you’re feeling.
 You may be exhausted from exerting the energy to ‘hold it all together.’
 Or you might find yourself increasingly irritable with others at the slightest disruption.
 If the “too much” messages you’ve received throughout life focused on the intensity of your emotions, it makes sense you would have difficulty allowing yourself to experience your emotions without being overwhelmed by that experience.